Use Your Own Data to Acquire New Customers

 It’s therefore difficult for marketers to determine whether their lead-generation efforts are winning new customers and driving revenue.
-One way to solve this is to use lead-generation forms that are automatically integrated into Salesforce—either hosted on your own site with a product such as Pardot or captured using Facebook Lead Ads and the Salesforce Lead Capture App (see the Resources section to learn more).
+One way to solve this is to use lead-generation forms that are automatically integrated into Salesforce—either hosted on your own site with a product such as Account Engagement or captured using Facebook Lead Ads and the Salesforce Lead Capture App.
 These forms should be targeted based on audience and prospect identity.
 That way, your sales and marketing teams know which leads convert and which don’t, even if it’s weeks or months after the initial ad click.
 You can then continuously feed that data back into the top of the funnel and advertise to lookalikes of converted leads, turning that purchase funnel into a virtuous circle, as illustrated below.

 You can build a successful "always-on" lead generation strategy, by using your CRM data to create lookalikes and lead ads.
 This helps acquire more people like your best customers while improving your advertising budget ROI.

 Nurturing Leads to Success

 All right, you’ve acquired thousands of highly qualified new leads.
 Now what?
 How do you continue to engage them through to conversion?